gargiulofrancesco/onpair_cpp/README.md

 OnPair is a field-level compression algorithm designed for workloads requiring fast random access to individual strings in large collections.
 The compression process consists of two distinct phases:

 - **Training Phase**: A longest prefix matching strategy is used to parse the input and identify frequent adjacent token pairs.
 When the frequency of a pair exceeds a predefined threshold, a new token is created to represent the merged pair.
 This continues until the dictionary is full or the input data is exhausted.
 The dictionary supports up to 65,536 tokens, with each token assigned a fixed 2-byte ID.
-- **Parsing Phase**: Once the dictionary is constructed, each string is compressed independently into a sequence of token IDs by greedily applying longest prefix matching
+- **Parsing Phase**: Once the dictionary is constructed, each string is compressed independently into a sequence of token IDs by greedily applying longest prefix matching.

 OnPair16 is an optimized variant that limits tokens to 16 bytes for better performance.